Legal Profession: The New Frontier For Cyberattacks

 He further advised that law firms often assume a “one-and-done” approach toward data security, obtaining a professional risk assessment a single time and assuming that it alone should suffice.
 These must be conducted consistently over time to remain above the fray, ideally once a year.

 Take your network security a step further by moving to the cloud for enhanced data protection and true mobility.
-The Afinety Cloud Platorm (ACP) is designed specifially for law firms by law firm experts and runs on the largest, most mature cloud provider in the world, Amazon Web Services.
-Click here to learn more about the ACP.
+The Afinety Cloud Platform (ACP) is designed specifically for law firms by law firm experts and runs on the largest, most mature cloud provider in the world, Amazon Web Services.
+AWS data centers and network architecture are built to meet the requirements of the most security-sensitive organizations and designed to keep data safe.
+This includes built-in, state-of-the-art network firewalls, automated encryption for data in transit and at rest, plus continuous infrastructure testing with summarized results.
+This allows you to maintain the highest standard of security without the cost of having to manage your own network or facility.
+Other options, such as Multifactor Authentication, will enhance your network security even further to guard against cyberthreats or lost data.